-Ability to Carry Out Threat Not a Defense
+Your Ability — or Inability — to Carry Out the Threat is Not a Defense

 A person's present ability to actually cause the harm threatened is not an element of the charge.
 A Pennsylvania court upheld the conviction of a man for terroristic threats after he threatened to "hunt down" police officers while he was handcuffed in the back of a police car and was being transported to the police station.
 The focus of the charge is on the communication of a threat and with the intent to terrorize, so neither the inability to carry out the threat nor a disbelief by the person threatened that the threat will be carried out is a defense to the terroristic threats charge.

-If you or a loved one is charged with terroristic threats or any other criminal offense, contact State College defense lawyer Jason S. Dunkle at 814-954-7622 or via e-mail for a free consultation.
+If you or a loved one is charged with terroristic threats or any other criminal offense, contact State College defense lawyer Jason S. Dunkle at 814-954-1094 or via email for a free consultation.